It seems to me that bloggers, especially when they’re starting out, have a hunger for two types of advice:

 I don’t believe that some 5-minute read comprised of 7–8–11 steps is going to help anyone become a successful blogger.

 But it does inspire a lot of people to take action.
 Today.
 That’s the thing.
-It gets them to sit at their desks and punch those damn keys.
+It gets them to sit at their desks and punch those damn keys for a few hours at a time.

 So, when you’re reading stories from and about extremely successful bloggers, keep in mind that the most valuable part isn’t in the rules or frameworks or strategies that are being shared, but in letting yourself be inspired to do the work.